Offences under the code

 You must only use disclosure information if you’re entitled to as part of your duties.
 It’s an offence to:

-• disclose disclosure information to anybody who is not an employee, officer or member of the registered body (unless you’ve requested it on behalf of another organisation)
+• disclose disclosure information to anybody who is not an employee, officer or member of the accredited body (unless you’ve requested it on behalf of another organisation)

 • disclose disclosure information to any employee, officer or member when it’s not related to their duties